 Firework Safety Tips for your Fourth of July Weekend

-If there are three things to expect from the 4th of July, its flag printed clothing, dad on the grill and an assortment of highflying, flashy fireworks.
+If there are three things to expect from the 4th of July, it is flag-printed clothing, food on the grill and an assortment of high-flying, flashy fireworks.
 While it is exciting setting off your assortment of fireworks, it can also be very dangerous.
-According to the Consumer Product Safety Commission, nearly 10,000 injuries were treated due to accidents involving fireworks.
+According to the Consumer Product Safety Commission, nearly 11,500 injuries were treated due to accidents involving fireworks in 2021.
+Therefore, it is important to always keep firework safety tips in mind for your fourth of July weekend.

 Tips for Safe Use

 When using fireworks, always plan carefully in advance for who will shoot them and what safety precautions you will have in place.
-To ensure a safe and fun holiday, be sure to remember these tips before celebrating our independence!
+To ensure a safe and fun holiday, be sure to remember these tips before celebrating:

 - Be sure to follow the instructions for each firework before using it.